Call number of Original

-The work of rebuilding Tukey’s Bridge was begun in 1896-97.
-This is likely a survey photograph showing what the Back Cove looked like before construction began.
+The work of rebuilding Tukey’s Bridge began in 1896-97.
+This survey photograph shows what Back Cove looked like prior to construction.

 Format of Original